SNaveenMathew/ml_book/introduction.md

 The team implemented few of my suggestions.
 They used a Cloud VM to run something that required at max 1 GB of GPU memory.
 Using binary vectorizer they achieved a higher accuracy than count vectorizer.
 So they reappeared in the next India Team Meeting and presented their results: 98% accuracy.
 Their work stole the spotlight as one of the most innovative and forward looking projects in the company.
 It should be obvious by now that I was not credited.

-Moral: Leo Beebe (just the movie portrayal) in [Ford vs Ferrari](https://www.imdb.com/title/tt1950186/) is real.
+Moral: Leo Beebe (just the movie portrayal) in [Ford vs Ferrari](https://www.imdb.com/title/tt1950186/) movie is real.
 Sales (a.k.a. customer success) team treats techincal people as either:

 - a scape goat when they fail
 - a black sheep when they succeed

 If you are a technical person who focuses on depth / details, be prepared to be treated like an animal!

+## Lessons learnt from these experiences

+I hope you had fun reading these stories.
+Though these accounts were not 100% accurate there are important lessons to be learnt from them that deal primarily with science, morality and interpersonal communication.

+### I listened to your story and share similar experiences.
+Now what should I do?

+At work a honest, sincere and pedantic data scientist  is *likely* to face one or more such scenarios irrespective of the workplace.
+It is important to note that we are employed in industry to make economical decisions to monetarily benefit a company in short/long term.
+Despite the pedantic approach it is important to have finite number of tangible deliverables to financially justify our paycheck.
+I don't have anything to say other than: make yourself responsible, accountable and efficient at work with the target to become one of the best data scientists in the future.
+This journey is not going to be short; this journey is not going to be without hurdles.
+But don't ever fail to justify your paycheck, and, if you can, be grateful to the *experiences* (employer may not necessarily play a part in this).